-The IRS treats a cash out refinance just like a normal mortgage or business loan.
-You are not taxed on the equity you pull out of the home, and you can in fact deduct the amount you pay in taxes on the loan from your cash out refinance.
+The IRS treats the loan from a cash out refinance different from a normal mortgage or business loan.
+You are not taxed on the equity you pull out of the home, and depending on how you use that money, you can in fact deduct the interest you pay on the loan from your taxable income.

 If you have the option, a cash out refinance is just as great as a traditional loan, and they are much easier to qualify for.

 It’s a common theme in my writing to point out the advantages of borrowing money to invest.
 In real estate investing, the power of property appreciation is amplified several times over when you leverage your money and take out a loan to invest.